-Hagerty professionals working on hazard assessment assignments typically include a THIRA coupled with a response-based gap assessment, and incorporate both in a State Preparedness Report (SPR) for clients.
-The SPR lays out in detail a client’s competencies within the 31 core capabilities from the National Preparedness Goal.
+Hagerty professionals working on hazard assessment assignments typically include a THIRA coupled with a response-based gap assessment and incorporate both in a Stakeholder Preparedness Review (SPR).
+The SPR lays out in detail a client’s competencies within the 31 Core Capabilities from the National Preparedness Goal and supports the collaborative process of identifying how to address gaps while maintaining capability levels.
+Our professionals offer customized tools and expert facilitation across the THIRA and SPR process, with capability built from our support to the nation’s largest jurisdictions as they engage in the annual THIRA process.